 If you’d rather just buy your pup an ice cream treat, there are certainly some tasty and healthy options out there.

 Prized Pet sells “Puppy Scoops” ice cream, which comes in a powder that you must add hot water to and then freeze.
 It comes in several flavors, including Maple Bacon, Carob, and Vanilla.
 The company describes its product as being smooth and creamy, like ice cream for humans, but with a “fraction” of the calories and fat.

 You can also buy Purina’s popular “Frosty Paws” frozen dog treats.
 These come in original or peanut butter flavors and keep for a long time in the freezer.

-Whether you throw caution to the wind and make your own doggie ice cream or buy it for your pup, he will be so grateful to join in!
+Whether you throw caution to the wind and make your own doggie ice cream or buy it for your pup, they will be so grateful to join in!
+This is particularly true if you are throwing a dog birthday party or letting them join in on a celebration.
 Have fun and use moderation when feeding your pup ice cream, especially if it’s of a sweeter variety!